-NordVPN is one of the most popular VPNs in the world, but the company that makes it hasn’t yet made an app specifically for Amazon Fire TV and Fire TV Sticks.
-Because Fire OS is a fork of Android, however, we can install NordVPN’s Android app on a Firestick with a bit of extra work.
+NordVPN is one of the most popular VPNs in the world, and it now makes an app specifically for Fire TV users.
+In this article, we’ll show you how to install NordVPN on a Firestick in just a couple of minutes.

 How to install NordVPN on Firestick